SPUR (San Francisco organization)

-SPUR is a nonprofit public policy organization focused on regional planning, housing, transportation, sustainability and resilience, economic justice, good government, and food and agriculture in the San Francisco Bay Area.
-Its full name is the San Francisco Bay Area Planning and Urban Research Association.
+San Francisco Bay Area Planning and Urban Research Association, commonly abbreviated as SPUR, is a think tank focused on urban policy in San Francisco Bay Area.

 History

 SPUR's history dates back to 1910, when a group of city leaders came together to improve the quality of housing after the 1906 San Francisco earthquake and fire.
 That group, the San Francisco Housing Association, authored a report which led to the State Tenement House Act of 1911.

 In the 1930s, the SFHA continued to advocate for housing concerns.
 In the 1940s, the SFHA merged with Telesis, a group of professors and urban planners from UC Berkeley's city planning program led by William Wurster, to become the San Francisco Planning and Housing Association.
 In 1942, the association landed a major success with the creation of San Francisco's Department of City Planning.